lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 system runs it.
 The development workflow is a little unfriendly, especially when you compare it with adding a library to your existing app.

-When I first defined Kafka Streams I was deliberately vague about the second part of the sentence.
-Meaning that "for streaming applications".
+When I defined Kafka Streams earlier, I was deliberately vague about the second part of the sentence that included "for streaming applications".

 The Kafka Streams API is wonderfully familiar.
 The basic idea of its core API is that it provides you with the same methods you're already using to operate on